Does a VPN Prevent DDoS Attacks?

 Bottom line

-Although there is no 100% prevention against a DDoS attack, a VPN does provide capabilities, including IP address masking and encryption, to help provide critical layers of protection.
+Although there's no guaranteed prevention against a DDoS attack, a VPN does provide capabilities, including IP address masking and encryption, to help provide critical layers of protection.

-About 43% of people use a VPN for security reasons, according to an anonymous survey from Surfshark, a popular VPN provider.
+About 43% of people use a VPN for security reasons.[1]
 It makes sense because VPNs help reduce your exposure to DDoS attacks by hiding your IP address.
-If a hacker doesn’t know your IP address, that reduces the ability for them to launch an attack against you.
+If a hacker doesn’t know your IP address, it reduces the ability for them to launch an attack against you.

 Protection against hackers is just one benefit of using a VPN, which can make it well worth the investment.